morrownr/USB-WiFi/home/AP_Mode/Bridged_Wireless_Access_Point.md

 band setup, you need two usb wifi adapters or one usb wifi adapter and the RasPi internal wifi active.

-Note: Tri Band works also.
-I will update this guide when I have a WiFi 6e USB adapter and the time.
+Note: Tri Band should work but I have not tested it.

 #### Information